Home / Blog / Mental Health App

 Message

-According to the Centers for Disease Control and Prevention, during the first quarter of 2020, the number of telehealth visits increased by 50%, if we compare the statistics with the same period in 2019.
-One of the TeleHealth vectors is providing mental health consultancy and treatment.
-However, this technology is also used for various healthcare services.
+According to the Centers for Disease Control and Prevention, the number of telehealth visits increased by 50% during the first quarter of 2020 compared to the same period in 2019.
+Telehealth is used for various healthcare services, including mental health consultancy and treatment.

-TeleHealth technology allows healthcare professionals to evaluate, diagnose and treat patients remotely using telecommunication.
+Telehealth technology enables healthcare professionals to remotely evaluate, diagnose, and treat patients using telecommunication.

 • Getting care at home.
 It’s especially convenient in case of a lockdown or when patients can’t easily get to their providers’ offices.